Let’s answer a popular dropshipping FAQ: How much does it cost to start a dropshipping business?

 It’s impossible to say how much money you need to spend on marketing.
 There are, however, some assumptions that we can use to get an estimate.

-The average global conversion rate in ecommerce is somewhere between 2 and 3 percent.
+The average global conversion rate in ecommerce is somewhere between 2% and 3%.
 That’ll vary by niche and country, but let’s just play this out and say that conversion rate is 2.5%.
 That means if you get 200 people to your store, you can expect five of them to purchase something.
 And how do we get 200 people to our store?
 Marketing.

 At the moment, the biggest marketing channel for dropshippers is Facebook, so let’s look at driving 200 visitors to your store from the platform.
 WordStream pegs the average click-through rate (CTR) for Facebook ads at 0.9%.
-Let’s assume your ads are good, and you have a 1.0% CTR.
+Let’s assume your ads are good, and you have a 1% CTR.

 According to marketing software provider AdStage, the average cost per thousand impressions (CPM) was $12.45 in Q4 2017.
 Let’s call that a clean $12.50.
 Now we have an equation to work with:

-(20,000 / 1,000) * 12.50 = $250
+(20,000 / 1,000) x 12.50 = $250

 Looking at these averages, we land at $250 in Facebook advertising costs to generate five Facebook sales.

 You can also target countries with lower CPM rates.
-Oberlo users have had success in lots of countries other than the obvious ones; don’t feel like you have to target the US, UK, Canada, and Australia.
+Dropshipping users have had success in lots of countries other than the obvious ones; don’t feel like you have to target the US, UK, Canada, and Australia.

 Spending money to launch an ecommerce store only hurts if (a) you thought it would be free, and (b) you forget that you’re doing this to make money.
 Remember: The money you spend starting your store is an investment.
-And whether we’re buying stocks or launching stores, we invest in things because we expect a return.
+And whether you’re buying stocks or launching stores, you invest in things because you expect a return.

-It’s hard to say how much your returns will be, or how long it will take you to recoup them.
+It’s hard to say how much your returns will be or how long it will take you to recoup them.
 But as expenses cross from double digits to triple digits and beyond, remind yourself that there is no free way to launch a business.
 Not a good business, anyway.